 For more information, please email maria@communityworks.org.uk

-For more information on the Sussex Resilience Forum and advice on how to respond to local emergencies see their leaflet here.
+To find out more about the Sussex Resilience Forum and advice on how to respond to local emergencies see their full leaflet here.
+You can also download an individual Cold Weather leaflet below.